As much as I love yoga, I can invent a hundred excuses not to practice it today. Sore, tired, no time, too cold, too hot… I can go on forever.

 If your daily yoga practice feels like a chore, turn it into a challenge.
 It may sound silly, but printing out a simple sheet of paper to cross out days when you practiced can be a real game-changer.

-Check out YogaKali Freebie Library for a free printable of Habit Tracker as well as 30-day Sun Salutation Challenge.
+Check out YogaKali Freebie Library for a free printable of Habit Tracker as well as a 30-day Sun Salutation Challenge.

 I have one rule that works undeniably.
 I treat myself to a new piece of yoga wear or equipment after I achieved what I'd planned.